The 20 Best Oculocutaneous Albinism Type 1 Doctors Near Me

 Toyoake, JP

-Kazumasa Wakamatsu practices in Toyoake, Japan.
+Kazumasa Wakamatsu practices practicing medicine in Toyoake, Japan.
 Wakamatsu is rated as a Distinguished expert by MediFind in the treatment of Oculocutaneous Albinism Type 1.
-Their top areas of expertise are Oculocutaneous Albinism, Oculocutaneous Albinism Type 1, Hermansky-Pudlak Syndrome, and Oculocutaneous Albinism Type 2.
+They are also highly rated in 7 other conditions, according to our data.
+Their clinical expertise encompasses Oculocutaneous Albinism, Oculocutaneous Albinism Type 2, Oculocutaneous Albinism Type 1, and Hermansky-Pudlak Syndrome.

 Distinguished in Oculocutaneous Albinism Type 1